comp423-25s/comp423-25s.github.io/docs/resources/exercises/sp00-epic-stories.md

 #### 1. Title & Team
 - Create a descriptive, engaging title for your feature.
 You are encouraged to go beyond the original RFP title.
-- Clearly list all team members with their full names.
+- Clearly list all team members with their full names and links to their GitHub repositories.

 #### 2. Overview
 - Clearly restate the purpose, value, and context of your chosen feature.